Starting the Conversation

-As this booklet has shown, marijuana can pose a particular threat to the health and well-being of children and adolescents at a critical point in their lives—when they are growing, learning, maturing, and laying the foundation for their adult years.
+As this guide has shown, marijuana use can affect the health and well-being of children and teens at a critical point in their lives—when they are growing, learning, maturing, and laying the foundation for their adult years.
 As a parent, your children look to you for help and guidance in working out problems and in making decisions, including the decision not to use drugs.
 Even if you have used drugs in the past, you can have an open conversation about the dangers.
-Divulging past drug use is an individual decision, but having used drugs should not prevent you from talking to your child about the dangers of drug use.
-In fact, experience can better equip us to teach others, including drawing on the value of past mistakes.
+Whether or not you tell your child about your past drug use is a personal decision.
+But experience can better equip us to teach others by drawing on the value of past mistakes.
 You can explain that marijuana is significantly more potent now and that we now know a lot more about the potential harmful effects of marijuana on the developing brain.

-Whether or not marijuana becomes legal for adult use or allowed for medical use, it can be harmful for teens and can alter the trajectory of a young life, diminishing a person's full potential.
-And that is reason enough to have this sometimes difficult conversation with your children.
-We hope this booklet can serve as a catalyst and helpful guide to beginning the dialogue and, more importantly, continuing it and keeping the channels of communication open.
+Whether or not marijuana becomes legal for adult use or allowed for medical use, it can be harmful for teens and can alter the course of a young life, preventing a person from reaching his or her full potential.
+That's reason enough to have this sometimes difficult conversation with your children.
+We hope this guide encourages and helps parents to begin the dialogue and, more importantly, to keep the channels of communication open.

 NIDA.
 (2016, June 29).
 Marijuana: Facts Parents Need to Know.
 Retrieved from https://www.drugabuse.gov/publications/marijuana-facts-parents-need-to-know